kwokster10/python_lesson/Part2.md

 ** Can't be done in repl.it
 - touch a file called mini_ex.py
 - first line 'import sys' - like require for Ruby / JS
-- Create a command line app that will take a string and returns it printed in all caps and in pig latin if the word starts with the letter 'p'.
-If the word is "Crawford", print "Hey , hey, hey!".
-Otherwise print it in reverse one letter at a time.
+- Create a command line app that will take a string and return it printed in pig latin if the word starts with the letter 'p'.
+If the word is "Crawford", print "Hey Hey Hey".
+Otherwise print it in reverse one letter at a time in all caps.
 Hint, Python's equivalent of process.argv[2] is sys.argv[1].